Weslife2002/backend-quiz3/README.md

       // deepCopy -> { foo: [1, 2, 3] } Yeah!
     ```

-9. _.sortedUniq
+12. _.sortedUniq and \_.uniq

-    With this one, all duplicated values won’t be returned.
-This is usually used for performance reasons, because it is specifically for the sorted arrays.
+    With \_.sortedUniq, similar to \_.uniq when all duplicated values won’t be returned.
+However \_.sortedUniq is usually used for performance reasons, because it is specifically for the sorted arrays.

     ```js
       var sortedArray = [1, 1, 2, 3, 3, 3, 5, 8, 8];